matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 2. Building on what we learned with zkSync 1.0, we were able to design a system optimised for performance and provability in ZK.
 3. The opcodes we’ve chosen NOT to support are deprecated by Ethereum itself, or rarely used.
 In the case a project needs them, modifications to work with zkSync are minimal and do not generate a need for a new security audit.

-Almost every smart contract written for EVM will be supported by zkSync 2.0 and will hold all key security invariants so that no additional security re-auditing will be required in most cases.
+Almost every smart contract written for EVM will be supported by zkSync Era and will hold all key security invariants so that no additional security re-auditing will be required in most cases.

 ::: warning Unsupported opcodes